The density of ADE families of curves having squarefree discriminant: Introduction

-In Section \ref{section:Counting}, we use Bhargava's geometry-of-numbers techniques to count the special $G(\Z)$-orbits in $V(\Z)$ with large $Q$-invariant constructed in the previous section.
-We do so in a manner that is completely analogous to \cite[\S 2.3, 2.4, 3.3, 3.4]{BSWsquarefree}, relying on critical reductions given by \cite[\S 8]{LagaThesis}.
-The final step in the proof of Theorem \ref{theorem:tail} relies on an elementary but rather tedious case-by-case computation.
+where $C,\delta$ are real positive constants.
+The constant $C$ will be explicitly determined in Section \ref{subs:constant}. \end{theorem} The proof of this theorem relies on the construction of a \emph{box-shaped} fundamental domain for the action of $G(\Z)$ on $G(\R)$, which will be carried out in Section \ref{subs:FDomains}.
+Following that, we will mostly follow the steps in \cite[\S 4]{SSSVcusp}, relying on critical reductions given by \cite[\S 8]{LagaThesis}; and we will conclude our proof by using elementary but lengthy case-by-case computations.
 We remark that our proof implicitly also relies on other implicit case-by-case computations: namely, the cutting-off-the-cusp result in Proposition \ref{prop:cusp} relies on an (even more tedious) exhaustive analysis of all cases, sometimes relying on lengthy computations on a computer (cf. \cite[Proposition 4.5]{RTE78}).

-Theorem \ref{theo:main} follows from Theorem \ref{theorem:tail} using a squarefree sieve, which is explained in detail in Section \ref{subs:Sieve}.
+In Section \ref{section:final}, we will conclude the proof of Theorem \ref{theorem:tail}, from which Theorem \ref{theo:main} will follow using a squarefree sieve.
 The sieve is carried out in a general enough setting that allows us to count the density of subsets in $B(\Z)$ defined by infinitely many congruence conditions.
 In particular, we get an application of our result to the context of \cite{LagaThesis}, which allows us to get an upper bound on the average size of 2-Selmer groups of families defined by infinitely many congruence condtions.
 For $b \in B(\Z)$, denote by $J_b$ the Jacobian of the curve $C_b$. \begin{theorem} Let $m$ be the number of marked points of the family $C \to B$, as given in Table \ref{table:curves}.
 Let $\cS$ be a $\kappa$-acceptable subset of $B(\Z)$ in the sense of Section \ref{subs:Sieve}.
 Then, we have

 \end{theorem}